 The Requests in the Subpoena seek information and evidence-to the extent in the USAO's possession or control-that we will use to defend President Trump in the DANY prosecution.
 See 28 C.F.R. § 16.22(d) (requiring "summary of the information sought and its relevance to the proceeding").
-DANY has produced only a subset of the FBI's reports relating to interviews of Mr. Cohen.
-DANY has not produced the complete set of interview reports, and we have not been able to obtain the other evidence sought in the Requests from other sources.
-For example, Mr. Cohen has declared publicly, for reasons that are manifest, that he "wouldn't turn this stuff over for all the money in the world."5
+DANY has produced only a

+DANY has not produced the produced and the produced produced by and we have not been able to obtain the other evidence sought in the Requests from other sources.
+For example, Mr. Cohen has declared publicly, for reasons that are manifest, that he "wouldn't turn this stuff over for all the money in the world."